Danidfra/nostr-pet/NIP.md

 - Gamification elements that encourage regular platform engagement
 - Immutable historical records of pet milestones and lineage
 - Real-time state updates that can be efficiently queried
+- Breeding mechanics for creating new generations
+- Owner profile management with achievements and inventory

 ## Event Structure

-The Blobbi system uses three distinct event kinds to manage different aspects of virtual pet lifecycle:
+The Blobbi system uses five distinct event kinds to manage different aspects of virtual pet lifecycle:

 ### Kind 31124: Blobbi Current State (Replaceable)
 This replaceable event contains the current state of the Blobbi, including: